Scenario-Wise Rec: A Multi-Scenario Recommendation Benchmark: Introduction

 \section{Introduction}

-Recommender systems, deeply integrated into the digital world, play a crucial role in mitigating data overload and personalizing user experiences across diverse online platforms~\cite{zhang2019deep, fan2022comprehensive, zhang2021deep}.
-Current recommender systems leverage user profiles, behavior sequences, and contextual features to produce customized recommendations for specific user and item scenarios~\cite{zhou2019deep}.
-In the face of varied real-world applications, there is growing research on the development of models capable of managing multiple recommendation scenarios simultaneously, known as the Multi-Scenario Recommendation (MSR) task.
+Recommender systems, deeply integrated into the digital world, play a crucial role in mitigating data overload and personalizing user experiences across diverse online platforms~\cite{zhang2019deep, fan2022comprehensive, zhang2021deep, jia2025joint, liu2025bridge, wang2025star, yang2025multi, yi2025adaptive,liu2025contrastive, wang2024gprec, liu2023multi}.
+Current recommender systems leverage user profiles, behavior sequences, and contextual features to produce customized recommendations for specific user and item scenarios~\cite{zhou2019deep, wang2023single, li2023towards, li2022gromov, liu2025multi, fan2021attacking}.
+In the face of varied real-world applications, there is a growing body of research on developing models capable of managing multiple recommendation scenarios simultaneously, referred to as the Multi-Scenario Recommendation (MSR) task.
 MSR models, tailored to unique user and item scenarios, dynamically learn to transfer knowledge across scenarios (also referred to as ``domains'' in some research).
-This strategy not only addresses data scarcity in less populated scenarios but enhances overall recommendation performance~\cite{feng2020fusion, xie2022contrastive}.
+This strategy not only addresses data scarcity in less populated scenarios but also enhances overall recommendation performance~\cite{feng2020fusion, xie2022contrastive}.

-Specifically, multi-scenario recommendations involve designing a unified model capable of generating recommendations across multiple scenarios~\cite{sheng2021one, yang2022adasparse, wang2022causalint}.
-These scenarios often represent distinct predefined domains, such as various advertising areas, product pages, or manually defined business units shown in Figure~\ref{fig:scenario}.
-The model's primary objective is to harness knowledge transfer across scenarios to improve scenario-specific performance.
-Central to these models is the ability to balance shared information and specific information across different scenarios, thereby enhancing the overall predictive accuracy.
-This capability is especially crucial for real-life deployments, where enterprises frequently face the challenge of executing recommendation tasks across multiple scenarios~\cite{zhang2022leaving}.
+Specifically, multi-scenario recommendation systems aim to develop a unified model capable of generating recommendations across diverse scenarios~\cite{wen2025measure, sheng2021one, yang2022adasparse, wang2022causalint, zhang2024mdmtrec}.
+These scenarios typically correspond to distinct, predefined domains, such as various advertising sectors, product pages, or manually defined business units, as illustrated in Figure~\ref{fig:scenario}.
+The primary goal of such models is to leverage knowledge transfer between scenarios to enhance performance within each specific scenario.
+A key challenge for these models is effectively balancing shared and scenario-specific information, which is crucial for improving overall predictive accuracy.
+This balance becomes particularly important in real-world applications, where businesses often encounter the challenge of executing recommendation tasks across multiple scenarios~\cite{zhang2022leaving}.